 In order to strengthen the training offered to particular cohorts of the population, the Région enters into agreements with various organisations.
 The most significant of these is a financial agreement signed with the Pôle Emploi which provides for the latter's contribution to the financing of group training.
 Under this agreement, the Pôle Emploi pays a contribution to the Région to pay for qualification training for jobseekers or to assist jobseekers in pursuing training to become auxiliary nurses and childcare assistants.

-In 2021, the Région anticipates a contribution of 14 M€.
+In 2022, the Région anticipates a contribution of 16.3 M€.

-III.8 Contributions and miscellaneous income for ports and airports
+III.8 Contributions and miscellaneous income for Ports and Airports

 The law of 13 August 2004 on local freedoms and responsibilities offered local authorities an option in respect of the transfer of the ownership, development, maintenance and management of non-autonomous ports and aerodromes belonging to the State.
-Under this arrangement, the former Région Languedoc-Roussillon requested the transfer of the Port de Sète and Port-la-Nouvelle as well as Carcassonne Airport.
+Under this arrangement, the Port de Sète and Port-la-Nouvelle as well as Carcassonne Airport were transferred to the Région d'Occitanie.
 The Rivesaltes Airport, also an option, was not transferred to the Région but to a joint venture (Syndicat Mixte) formed by the Région and the Département des Pyrénées Orientales.

-In exercising these new powers, the Région acts as contracting authority for these investments, the management being carried out under public service delegation agreements (Carcassonne Airport and Port-la-Nouvelle) or entrusted to an EPR - regional public establishment - (Port de Sète).
+In exercising these new powers, the Région acts as contracting authority for these investments, the management being carried out under public service delegation agreements (Carcassonne Airport and Port-la-Nouvelle) or entrusted to an EPR - Regional Public Establishment - (Port de Sète).

-In this regard, the Région receives income by way of contribution from partners towards the financing of the investments or in connection with the operation of these facilities (delegation fees, occupancy license fees, dredging fees....).
+In this regard, the Région receives income by way of contribution from partners towards the financing of the investments or in connection with the operation of these facilities (delegation fees, occupancy license fees, dredging fees...).

-For 2021, this income is estimated to be:
+For 2022, this income is estimated to be:

-- 12.3 M€ in relation to port activities (including a 10.5 M€ contribution to the Grand Port de Port la Nouvelle project (5 M€ under the France Recovery local investment support endowment (DSIL France Relance)) plus an amount of miscellaneous operating income), - 1.6 M€ in relation to airport activities and dividends generated by the Région's equity holdings in Montpellier and Blagnac airports.
-In relation to the management of Carcassonne Airport, an amount of 0.9 M€ by way of partner contributions is anticipated (département de l'Aude and the cities of Carcassonne and Narbonne) towards capital expenditure and 0.33 M€ in fees paid by the delegee.
+- 7.33 M€ in relation to port activities (investment and various operating revenues).
+This amount incorporates a grant of 1 M€ from the ADEME for the Hydromer project, - 1.56 M€ in relation to airport activities and dividends generated by the Région's equity holdings in Montpellier and Blagnac airports.
+In relation to the management of Carcassonne Airport, an amount of 0.85 M€ by way of partner contributions is anticipated (Département de l'Aude and the Cities of Carcassonne and Narbonne) towards capital expenditure and 0.33 M€ in fees paid by the delegee.

-In respect of contributions and miscellaneous income relating to ports and airport activities, an amount of 13.9 M€ is anticipated 2021.
+In respect of contributions and miscellaneous income relating to ports and airport activities, an amount of 8.9 M€ is entered in 2022.